Average Weather in October in Capolat Spain

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Capolat is gradually increasing during October, increasing by 122°F, from 1,982°F to 2,104°F, over the course of the month.
+The average accumulated growing degree days in Capolat are gradually increasing during October, increasing by 122°F, from 1,982°F to 2,104°F, over the course of the month.

 Growing Degree Days in October